aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-notebook-operations/convert-notebook-to-flattened-pdf/_index.md

 A3: Yes, you can batch convert multiple notebooks to PDFs efficiently using Aspose.Note for Java.

 ### Q4: Is there a trial version available for Aspose.Note for Java?
-A4: Yes, you can access a free trial of Aspose.Note for Java from [here](https://releases.aspose.com/).
+A4: Yes, you can access a free trial of Aspose.Note for Java from the [Aspose trial download page](https://releases.aspose.com/).

 ### Q5: Where can I find support for Aspose.Note for Java?
 A5: You can find support and assistance for Aspose.Note for Java on the [Aspose.Note forum](https://forum.aspose.com/c/note/28).

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: How do I flatten a PDF while preserving image quality?**
 A: The `NotebookPdfSaveOptions` class retains the original image resolution; just ensure you do not downscale images before saving.